OctopusDeploy/blog/blog/2020-09/java-ci-cd-co/from-ci-to-cd/index.md

 ## Continuous Deployment vs Continuous Delivery

-Over the years the [CD half of the acronym CI/CD](https://octopus.com/devops/continuous-delivery/what-is-continuous-deployment/) has settled on two definitions:
+Over the years, the [CD half of the acronym CI/CD](https://octopus.com/devops/continuous-delivery/what-is-continuous-deployment/) has settled on two definitions:

 * Continuous Deployment, which means a completely automatic deployment pipeline where each commit goes to production, assuming all tests and other automated requirements are met.
 * Continuous Delivery, which means each commit *could* go to production through an automated, but not necessarily automatic, deployment pipeline.
 The decision to promote through environments (or not) is still made by a human.